saginadir/sagin-jira-issues/README.md

 My issues with JIRA

 ## Notifications
-Notification system uses email more absuively than the worst free to play app on mobile.
+Notification system abuses email more than the worst free to play app on mobile.

 Overflow in number of notifications, often more than 30 notifications in one day.